coolwebs/wpbedrock/README.md

 # wpbedrock
-Bootstrap a WordPress instance in a docker environment using Bedrock structure
+Bootstrap a WordPress instance in a docker environment using Bedrock structure (because its a good thing to do)